hvesalai/emacs-scala-mode/README.md

 Highlighting code is still a work in progress.
 Feedback on how it should work is welcomed as issues to this github project.

-It may come as a suprice to some that scaladoc comments (comments that start with exactly `/** `) are highlighted in the same color as strings.
+It may come as a surprise to some that scaladoc comments (comments that start with exactly `/** `) are highlighted in the same color as strings.
 This is because scaladoc comments get the font-lock-doc-face, which is usually an alias for font-lock-string-face (a heritage from